philcallister/fp_ruby/README.md

 FastPencil
 =========

 Hi!
 Thanks for taking the time to look at my solution.
-This is the FastPencil excercise I was given, and here are the original requirements with some formatting:
+This is the FastPencil exercise I was given, and here are the original requirements with some formatting:

 >Requirements
 > - Given a list of words, generate two output